-We have pleasure in presenting the Eighteenth Annual Report togetherwith the Audited Financial Statements of the company for the Financial Year ended 31stMarch 2021.
+We take pleasure in presenting the Eighteenth Annual Report togetherwith the Audited Financial Statements of the Company for the Financial Year ended 31stMarch 2021.

 2. FINANCIAL RESULTS

 | || || ||(Rs. in Lakhs) || |

 | ||Year ended 31-03-2021 ||Year ended 31-03-2020 ||Year ended 31-03-2021 ||Year ended 31-03-2020 |